djsudduth/keep-it-markdown/README.md

 ```bash
 > python keep-test.py
 ```
-This will attempt a simple login using your Google ID and password. **NOTE: first time attempting to login will fail**.
+This will attempt a simple login using your Google ID and password. **NOTE: first time attempting to login may fail**.

 If you believe you typed in your Google account name and password correctly, copy and paste or click on this URL (https://accounts.google.com/DisplayUnlockCaptcha) into your browswer address bar and approve the request by pressing the 'Continue' button.